-OpenIAM Access Manager is a robust, scalable solution built with Service Oriented Architecture.
-It integrates seamlessly with Identity Manager to provide users with a comprehensive solution that allows them to take control of not only who can access the systems, but what they can do once they are in there.
+OpenIAM Access Manager is a robust, scalable solution built with Service Oriented Architecture Identity Access Management Software.
+OpenIAM Access Manager integrates seamlessly with Identity Manager to provide users with a comprehensive solution that allows them to take control of not only who can access the systems, but what they can do once they are in there.
 Corporate security policy is enforced across multiple points and managed centrally to improve effectiveness and reduce administrative costs.
-The strategies that are used for access control need to take into account the cost of ownership in implementing a coarse-grained access control against the need for the high level of control available through fine-grained authorization.
+In OpenIAM the strategies that are used for access control need to take into account the cost of ownership in implementing a coarse-grained access control against the need for the high level of control available through fine-grained authorization.

 Rich Web User Interface.
 User and Account Management.
 Group Management.
 Role Management.
 Resource Management.
 Policy Management.